trrrrr2312/MusicEmotion/README.md

 build a model that can identify whether or not a music-image pair contains similar informa- tion in terms of emotion

+## Introducing the Open Affective Standardized Image Set (OASIS)
+###dataset
+valence and arousal ratings displayed to one or more image categories www.benedekkurdi.com/#oasis